djpandit007/turbo-invention/Section2-CoreConcepts.md

 ### Node

-- Machine - Physical or virtual on which k8s is installed
+- Machine - Physical or virtual on which k8s is installed.
-- Worker machine where containers will be launched by k8s
+- Worker machine where containers will be launched by k8s.
 - Previously referred to as Minions.
 - Need to have more than one node.
-If your only node fails, our app goes down
+If your only node fails, our app goes down.

 #### Master Node

-- Type of k8s node which is configured as "Master"
+- Type of k8s node which is configured as "Master".
-- Watches over the nodes in cluster
+- Watches over the nodes in cluster.
-- Responsible for orchestration of nodes
+- Responsible for orchestration of nodes.
-- Has the kube-apiserver, which makes it the master
+- Has the kube-apiserver, which makes it the master.
-- Also has the controller/control manager and scheduler
+- Also has the controller/control manager and scheduler.

 #### Worker Node

-- Type of k8s node which is controlled by the master node
+- Type of k8s node which is controlled by the master node.
-- Has the kubelet agent, which makes it the worker
+- Has the kubelet agent, which makes it the worker.

 ### Cluster

-- Number of nodes ground together
+- Number of nodes grouped together.

 ---